QwenLM/Qwen-Agent/README.md

 Now Qwen-Agent plays as the backend of [Qwen Chat](https://chat.qwen.ai/).

 # News
+* 🔥🔥🔥 Sep 23, 2025: Added [Qwen3-VL Tool-call Demo](./examples/cookbook_think_with_images.ipynb), supporting tools such as zoom in, image search, and web search.
-* 🔥🔥🔥 Jul 23, 2025: Add [Qwen3-Coder Tool-call Demo](./examples/assistant_qwen3_coder.py); Added native API tool call interface support, such as using vLLM's built-in tool call parsing.
+* Jul 23, 2025: Add [Qwen3-Coder Tool-call Demo](./examples/assistant_qwen3_coder.py); Added native API tool call interface support, such as using vLLM's built-in tool call parsing.
-* 🔥🔥🔥 May 1, 2025: Add [Qwen3 Tool-call Demo](./examples/assistant_qwen3.py), and add [MCP Cookbooks](./examples/).
+* May 1, 2025: Add [Qwen3 Tool-call Demo](./examples/assistant_qwen3.py), and add [MCP Cookbooks](./examples/).
 * Mar 18, 2025: Support for the `reasoning_content` field; adjust the default [Function Call template](./qwen_agent/llm/fncall_prompts/nous_fncall_prompt.py), which is applicable to the Qwen2.5 series general models and QwQ-32B.
 If you need to use the old version of the template, please refer to the [example](./examples/function_calling.py) for passing parameters.
 * Mar 7, 2025: Added [QwQ-32B Tool-call Demo](./examples/assistant_qwq.py).
 It supports parallel, multi-step, and multi-turn tool calls.
 * Dec 3, 2024: Upgrade GUI to Gradio 5 based.
 Note: GUI requires Python 3.10 or higher.